No-Knead Dinner Rolls

 This dough recipe is very adaptable and can be used as the base for vegan cinnamon buns, challah, brioche, burger buns, or even formed into loaves and used as a classic farmhouse sandwich loaf.

-As always, I prefer homemade soy milk in these, due to its richness and higher protein content, but go ahead and experiment with other (unsweetened) non-dairy milks to find one that works for you.
+As always, I prefer homemade soy milk in these, due to its richness and higher protein content, but go ahead and experiment with other (unsweetened) non-dairy milks to find one that works for you (pea milk is another high protein milk that would work well).

 No-Knead Vegan Dinner Rolls